The Artillery Museum of Finland: History

-A museum dedicated to the field artillery was discussed in Finland already in the 1930s but the war years put an end to that discussion.
+A museum dedicated to the field artillery was discussed in Finland already in the 1930s but the Second World War put an end to that discussion.
 The idea was revived again in the beginning of the 1970s.
 A possibility of establishing the museum seemed feasible but the location was problematic.
 Proximity of some large artillery garrison was considered best for the museum.

 In the heart of Satakunta, in Niinisalo, a suitable building was found.
 An empty school of Saloharju was rented to Tykkimiehet Association by the borough of Kankaanpää.
 The large artillery garrison of Niinisalo was placed quite near.
 The museum was founded on 2 July 1977 in Niinisalo under the name Artillery Museum (Tykistömuseo in Finnish).
 The great public did not, however, quite find its way to the museum, probably because of its remoteness.
+The decision to move the museum to a more central location was made in 1995.

 A campaign for finding a new location was launched.
 Linnankasarmi at Hämeenlinna, with its vacant barracks, begun to feel attractive.
-The new Artillery Museum was opened to the public on 12 May 1997.
+The new Artillery Museum was opened there to the public on 12 May 1997.

-The name of the museum was changed 1.1.2004 to The Artillery Museum of Finland.
+The name of the museum was changed 1 January 2004 to The Artillery Museum of Finland (Suomen Tykistömuseo in Finnish).

+A farewell party for the Artillery Museum of Finland was organized 4 December 2012 at the museum's Gun Hall.
+Starting from the beginning of 2013 the Artillery Museum of Finland's premises in Hämeenlinna's Linnankasarmi site were taken over by the new Museo Militaria, a military history museum created by joining the Artillery Museum of Finland, the Pioneerimuseo museum of Engineer Corps (of Finland) and the Viestimuseo museum of Signal Corps (of Finland).

-Location and opening hours
+Location

 The Artillery Museum of Finland is located at Hämeenlinna in the Linnakasarmi area.
 The buildings of Linnankasarmi date back to the Russian regime, to the Autonomy 1809–1917.
 The construction of the barracks started in 1850 and was completed in 1913.
 The archaeological committee values Linnankasarmi quite highly as a traditional military area and prehistoric site because the medieval town of Hämeenlinna has once been here and its remains are still under the barrack yard.
 Moreover, Häme Castle is right next door and its century's long tradition includes also artillery.